 When you have your prunes ready, you will need to rehydrate them.
 Yes, you heard me right, just when you went through the process of drying them up.
 Boil them in the water to complete the rehydration process.
 Then use the specialized green smoothie blender to make the juice.

 Use two cups of rehydrated prunes and one cup of water that you have left from rehydrating the prunes.
 Blend them until you have the prune juice ready.
 You probably do not need to add additional sugar, but if you feel that the juice is not sweet enough, you may add it a bit.

 Check this video to see more about how to make prune juice.

 How Is Plum Juice Made?

 Plum juice is easy to make using only three ingredients – plums, water, and sugar or sweetener of your choice.
 Use the blender or a compact juicer to make fast and nutritious juice.
 Wash the plums and remove the pits from them.
 You do not have to peel them as the peels have their own nutritious value.

 Depending on the ripeness and sweetness of your plums, decide on the amount of the sweetener.
 The less ripe ones tend to be a bit sour so you might need more sugar to balance the taste.
 If you are watching your calorie intake, choose the sweeter plums to avoid adding sugar at all.

-Cut the plums into slices and put them in the blender.
-Take around two cups of sliced plums.
-Add the sweetener by your desire and add around one cup of water.
-Blend everything until the juice is ready.
-This way your juice is the best to drink as it kept all the valuable nutrients.
+Cut the plums into slices and put them in the blender, or a food processor combo with blenders.
+Take around 2 cups of sliced plums.
+Add the sweetener and add 1 cup of water.
+Blend until the juice is ready.
+This way your juice is the best to drink as it keeps all the valuable nutrients.